The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn

 The left panel of Figure \ref{fig:Z} shows the evolution of $\left<Z\right>$ with redshift.
-As expected, we see that it increases with time as the total number of stars rises, reaching $\sim 10^{-4}$ to $10^{-3}$ by $z = 6$ (excluding the constant-$f_{\star}$ case).
+As expected, we see that it increases with time as the total number of stars rises, reaching $\sim 1-4 \times 10^{-3}$ by $z = 6$ (excluding the constant-$f_{\star}$ case).
 This can be compared to Figure 10 in \citet{furlanetto_minimalist_2017}.
 The two figures are in good agreement, sharing similar shapes of the curves as well as very comparable $\left<Z\right>$ values.
 Furthermore, \citet{yates_cosmic_2021} finds $\Omega_{\rm metal} \sim 10^{-6}$ at these redshifts (their Fig.~1).
 Dividing this value by the baryon fraction and the solar metallicity, we get that $\left<Z\right> \sim 10^{-3}$, which is roughly consistent with the values we find here.

 Meanwhile, we see from the right panel of Figure \ref{fig:Z} that the average metallicity inside the bubbles $\left<Z\right>_b$ falls with time.
 This is because, in most models, the wind bubbles expand fast enough that the metals are diluted more rapidly than new star formation produces them.
 This is natural for any wind.
 For example, the simple Sedov-Taylor blastwave has $R \propto E^{3/5}$.
 Because the input energy is proportional to the stellar mass -- and hence also the metal mass -- we would expect $\left< Z \right>_b \propto E/R^3 \propto M_*^{-4/5}$.
 Our winds are more complex than the simple Sedov-Taylor solution (with continuous energy injection and an expanding medium) but follow the same qualitative trend.